Epistaxis and major nasal bleeding

 • Extubation strategy

-• Ensure haemostasis and suction stomach/oropharynx; remove throat pack; consider extubation fully awake with protective reflexes
+• Ensure haemostasis and suction stomach/oropharynx, remove throat pack, consider extubation fully awake with protective reflexes

 • If ongoing bleeding, posterior packs, significant aspiration risk, or major transfusion/instability: consider postoperative ventilation/ICU